pyinat/pyinaturalist/README.rst

                              app_secret=<your_inaturalist_app_secret>)

- Note: you'll need to [create an iNaturalist app](https://www.inaturalist.org/oauth/applications/new) first.
+Note: you'll need to `create an iNaturalist app <https://www.inaturalist.org/oauth/applications/new>`_.

 3. Create a new observation::